Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 - If you arrive back near the final tender window, assume you will face a line.

 Pack for sun, steps, and quick transitions.
+Bring:

 - Comfortable walking shoes